 We support pupil’s physical education in the following ways:

 The school’s PE budget and donations from the school community ensure that we have a wide range of equipment for the children to use.
 Equipment is checked regularly to make sure that it is all in good working order, and anything in need of repair is fixed or updated.
-In recent times we have bought lots of exciting equipment, from small pieces like balls and ankle hoppers, to larger pieces like the exercise bikes and mats with money raised from the Bridge Walk organised by the Parent Forum.

 It is not just during PE sessions that children at Cathedral School develop their sporting skills and fitness.
 At lunchtime children play games and use equipment with support staff.
-Children in Class 1 said, “We like playing hockey and tennis at lunchtime.
+Children in Class 1 said, “We like playing at lunchtime.
 You learn to do new things.”
 An increased number of activities in both playgrounds has led to a significant reduction in incidents.

 After school enrichment activities

 The school has increased the sports focused enrichment activities, that children can take part in after school.
 These currently includemulti-sports club and gymnastics.
 The children are able to choose a new club each term.

 All classes worked on their athletic technique in the run up to Sports Day.
 Events include; relay races, javelin, egg and spoon,, hurdles, long jump and 50m sprint.
 Parents and staff are always inspired by the children and have their own races too.

 One parent commented, “Sports Day was absolutely fantastic.
 Clearly a lot of thought had gone into organising it.
 The children looked like they were really enjoying themselves and got a lot from the day.
 Thank you to the staff at Cathedral School for making sport an important focus but at the same time keeping it fun and enjoyable for all. ”